This post is a guide for reading chapter one of Paulo Freire’s Pedagogy of the Oppressed.

 I will warn you that Pedagogy of the Oppressed can be very challenging.
 The ideas in it often sound strange and unusual to people.
 So, I have developed some resources over the years to help my students understand it more clearly.

-I also want to warn you that reading Pedagogy of the Oppressed can make you uncomfortable because you may realize that you have unwittingly participated in oppression and that you must change your life.
+I also want to warn you that reading Pedagogy of the Oppressed can make you uncomfortable.
+You may realize that you have unwittingly participated in oppression and that you must change your life.
 Please know that you are not alone in these painful feelings.
-I have had these same realizations and have experienced these same painful feelings.
+I have had these same realizations and have experienced these same feelings.